 |1||21-⅞”||1”x4” board||Backboard in step 10|

 |2||21-⅞”||1”x8” board||One piece to make the lower shelf in step 5, another one piece to make the top shelf in step 9|

 |2||11-¾”||1”x8” board||To attach the lower shelf in step 5|

 |2||1-½”||1”x8” board||To make the outside bottom support in step 6|

-Now I am going to write down the step by step plan for making the storage.
+Now I will write down the step-by-step plan for making the storage.

-First and foremost, you have to measure and mark the woods as per our cut list plan.
+First and foremost, you must measure and mark the woods per our cut list plan.

-First, measure and mark the 6′ 1×4 board with the measuring tape and pencil.
+First, mark the 6′ 1×4 board with measuring tape and a pencil.

 Now you’ve all the pieces ready to proceed to the next step.

 Step Number #3: